Blogging it from China to England on a bicycle - Edward Genochio on 2wheels

 One of the web's, and in particular the domain name system's, great advantages is its universality.

-worldwide, are not familiar with the Roman alphabet.
+I would be very surprised if fewer than 99.99% of people who use the internet worldwide, are not familiar with the Roman alphabet.
 The same cannot be said for Arabic, Chinese, Laotian or other writing systems.

-the majority of the world's population does not speak" English, points out the Guardian.
+"the majority of the world's population does not speak" English, points out the Guardian.
 Fine.
 Websites can be in whatever language they want, and rightly so.

 But keep domain names in the universally-understood Roman alphabet.
 It's got nothing to do with the dominance of English, or cultural imperialism.
 It's just the only alphabet that everyone in the world can read - and type.